tripflex/docs/pages/account/help-center-faq/faq-account-managment/guide.en-ca.md

 ## Objective

-Find the most frequently asked questions about managing your OVHcloud account
+Here are the most frequently asked questions about managing your OVHcloud account.

 ### How do I create an OVHcloud account?